mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * Additional recommendations have been added about the usage of the **Read Audience** activity.
 [Read more](../building-journeys/read-audience.md#must-read)
 * The Get started with Adobe Experience Platform audiences page has been improved with a list of audience generation methods.
 [Read more](../audience/about-audiences.md)
 * Best practices have been added when choosing an endpoint to target using a custom action.
 [Read more](../action/about-custom-action-configuration.md)
+* An note has been added to notify users that events cannot be fired from external systems using an API.
+[Read more](../building-journeys/testing-the-journey.md#important-notes)

 ## November 2023 {#nov-2023}